viniciusov/notebook-security-essentials/README.md

 Adust the *usertest.sh* installed with your text editor (I'm using *vim* here) and **Replace the Keymap and Token by yours**:
 `sudo vim /usr/share/notebook-security-essentials/usertest.sh`

+Now it's time to declare how the e-mail will be sent to you.
+I suggest to create a new account for this service because you'll have to hardcode the e-mail password, so it's not a good idea to use your main e-mail...

+Edit the file *send_email.py*, inserting your *username*, *password*, *servername*, *port* and *destination* (where the e-mail should send to):
+`sudo vim /usr/share/notebook-security-essentials/send_email.py`

+For this file, you will need to provide some SMTP outgoing configuration.
+Check on the internet about the SMTP configuration to your specific webmail server (**TLS encryption is required**).
+If you are using *Hotmail*, *Msn* or *Outlook.com* (like I'm) here are the details:
+>servername = "smtp.office365.com"
+>port = 587

 Open the */etc/crontab* file:
-`sudo vim /etc/crontab` (Must runt it with sudo)
+`sudo vim /etc/crontab` (Must run it with sudo)

-Add append this line at the end of the *crontab* file:
+Add append this line at the end of the *crontab* file (I'm using a time interval of 5 minutes, but you can define another interval here):
 `*/5 * * * * 	root 	/usr/share/notebook-security-essentials/usertest.sh`

 ## Use at your own risk